 Using this CRS ensures that grid cells will have very similar areas anywhere in the wider New Zealand region, minimizing any latitudinal or other CRS based distortion.
 The centre of the projection is near the geographical centre of New Zealand to further minimise distortion.
 Note, however, that as with any coordinate reference system, any distortion present will increase with distance from the centre.

-Given this CRS will have significantly wider use than the New Zealand Exclusive Economic Zone (EEZ), it is intended primarily for maritime rather than terrestrial use, and will generally be used with location data derived from GPS, so it uses the same datum and ellipsoid as GPS data (WGS84).
+Given that this CRS will have significantly wider use than the New Zealand Exclusive Economic Zone (EEZ), it is intended primarily for maritime rather than terrestrial use, and will generally be used with location data derived from GPS, so it uses the same datum and ellipsoid as GPS data (WGS84).
 Grids created using the specified Albers Equal Area CRS can be transformed (reprojected) to EPSG:4326 without requiring a datum shift or change in ellipsoid.

 Once created, grids may be transformed into any other coordinate system (or unprojected latitude/longitude coordinates) for actual use.
 Note, however, that in any graphical display of the grid using a different CRS, the grids may not appear square, or not the same size throughout the grid.
 This does not mean they are not square, or the same size in reality, but that the shape and size is distorted to fit the flat screen or page.